Cwrighty92/multi-form-storybook/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run storybook`

+Runs the storybook landing page which allows access to the different components in a sand boxed enviroment.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**